-Crude prevalence estimates and corresponding 95% CIs for pregnancy outcomes, and separately for infant outcomes, will be calculated, with the denominator for the pregnancy outcomes being the number of pregnancies from which the cases arose, the denominator for the infant outcomes being the number of linked livebirths, and the numerator being the number of cases, as described in Table 4.
+Crude prevalence estimates and corresponding 95% CIs for pregnancy outcomes, and separately for infant outcomes, will be calculated using robust Poisson regression models, with the denominator for the pregnancy outcomes being the number of pregnancies from which the cases arose, the denominator for the infant outcomes being the number of linked livebirths, and the numerator being the number of cases, as described in Table 4.
+Logbinomial regression models will be included as sensitivity analyses.